The Textile Society is committed to supporting and developing the study of textiles in the UK.

 Please note: New members are advised to allow between three to eight working days for their subscription to be processed and their membership to be activated.

 You may make one application only.
-Applications should include:
+This should include:

-- Your application form, including your individual Textile Society membership number.
+- Your online application form, submitted through your individual Textile Society membership number.

 You must complete all sections of the application form.

 - A clear outline of your project in ‘Word’ or ‘pdf’ format (maximum 500 words, file size up to 8MB).
-This should describe the concept, research, development and context for the work.
+This should describe the concept, research, development and context for the work including:

 - An additional paragraph (maximum 300 words) explaining how the Textile Society funding could further your project.

-- An outline of the approximate cost of materials, research, travel or other proposed expenditure to add context to your application and enable you to plan ahead.
+- Identification of the approximate cost of materials, research, travel or other proposed expenditure to add context to your application and enable you to plan ahead.

 - A visual presentation of your project consisting of up to 10 slides submitted in PDF format (max file size 24MB).

-- A working liaison with successful applicants in receipt of an award is encouraged.
+- A working liaison with successful applicants in receipt of a bursary is encouraged.